LucasGdosR/snake-languages/optimalsnake/README.md

 # PA6: Optimizations
 Optimalsnake implements constant propagation, constant folding, and dead code elimination.
 Since these particular optimizations never undo each other, it is safe to implement them using a fixed-point algorithm, and it will always terminate.
 This was my approach.

 Unlike the rest of the course, there's no material for optimizations, so I was on my own.
-First, I had to decid where to apply the optimizations.
+First, I had to decide where to apply the optimizations.
 My working version of Diamondback already had well formedness and type checking right after the parser.
 I could either apply optimizations to the IR in the AST form I had at that point, or in the linear instruction list form after the "compile" function.
 I decided to do it with the AST, right after the program was checked.
 I included a call to the optimizing function here:
 ```
 let compile_to_string ((defs, _) as prog : Expr.prog) =
   let _ = check prog in